Can magnesium lower blood pressure?

 Caution with magnesium effervescent tablets.
 These usually contain a lot of sodium, which can lead to an increase in blood pressure.

 Unfortunately, there is a lack of truly significant studies.
-The existing studies mostly involved relatively few participants.
+The existing studies mostly included relatively few participants.
 Often, it was also not recorded whether there was a magnesium deficiency at the beginning.
 However, this seems to be crucial in determining whether blood pressure decreased with magnesium administration or not.

 To achieve a blood pressure-lowering effect through magnesium intake, two conditions had to be met: The participant had to have elevated blood pressure and simultaneously suffer from a magnesium deficiency.